sgodfrey66/Polls_and_press/part_03/readme.md

 We will use your progress report as a leaping off point for a deep 1:1 with a member of the instructional staff.
 The best use of your time is to really flesh out this document so that your remaining time here can be most productive.

-After you submit this document no later than *end of day, November 29, 2017* via the Google Form [here](https://goo.gl/forms/52JPjyuazVumztZM2), the instructional team will set up times to meet individually with you to discuss the Capstone with your progress report as a jumping off point.
+After you submit this document no later than *end of day, November 29, 2017* via the Google Form [here](https://goo.gl/forms/52JPjyuazVumztZM2) (UPDATE LINK), the instructional team will set up times to meet individually with you to discuss the Capstone with your progress report as a jumping off point.

 ## Necessary Deliverables / Submission

 - Your progress report (touching on the points above) submitted no later than *end of day, November 29, 2017* and a successful 1:1 with a member of the instructional staff.

-Please find the Google Form [here](https://goo.gl/forms/52JPjyuazVumztZM2).
+Please find the Google Form [here](https://goo.gl/forms/52JPjyuazVumztZM2) (UPDATE LINK).